 Trolling motors help in positioning the boat in the best form and spot, and when used for fishing, this angle is best to cast.
 Based on the control, the motor is classified as foot-control, hand-control or wireless remote control.
 These motors are further classified to salty water or fresh water motors depending on the water body they are used.

 The main difference between the fresh water and salt water motor is the material they are made of.
 For saltwater use, the motor compartments are made of material that repels corrosion brought by the corrosive properties of the salt water in the ocean.
 Water type thus plays a critical role in determining which type of motor to get.

-- EFFICIENT POWER: 55lb Thrust - this 12v electric trolling motor provides excellent power and efficiency for any boater.
-The high quality build allows the motor to run all day long without overheating, or making noise to spook fish
+- Efficient power: 46lb Thrust - this 12v electric trolling motor provides excellent power and efficiency for any boater.
+The high quality build allows the motor to run all day long without overheating, or making noise to spook fish.

-- SPEED: This motor has 8 speeds, 5 forward and 3 reverse.
-The motor is designed for trolling, so the top speed of this motor is about 4mph, but depends on your boat shape, weight, water, wind, and other factors.
-Our 3 Blade Propeller gives the motor great low end torque to get the boat moving
+- Speed: 8 speed motor, 5 forward & 3 reverse.
+Motor is designed for trolling, with a top speed of 3.5mph, exact top speed depends on boat shape, weight, water, wind, & other factors.
+3 blade prop provides great low end torque to get the boat moving.

-- BATTERY: The NV 55lb motor requires one (1) 12V Lead-Acid Deep Cycle or Lithium Deep Cycle battery (battery not included), 50ah recommended.
-The motor also includes a 50amp circuit breaker which is recommended at all times to protect from battery voltage surges.
-Max Amp Draw: 52A
+- Battery: 46lb motor requires one (1) 12V Lead-Acid Deep Cycle or Lithium Deep Cycle battery (not included), 50ah recommended.
+Motor also includes a 40amp circuit breaker, recommended at all times to protect from battery voltage surges.
+Max Amp Draw: 40A

 What are the difference between saltwater and a fresh water motor?